britzl/defold-orthographic/README.md

 This is the near and far z-values used in the projection matrix, ie the near and far clipping plane.
 Anything with a z-value inside this range will be drawn by the render script.

 #### projection (hash)
 The camera can be configured to support different kinds of orthographic projections.
-By default there's only a single option ```DEFAULT```, and that is the same orthographic projection that is used in the default render script (ie aspect ratio isn't maintained and content is stretched).
-Additional custom projections can be added.
-See ```camera.add_projector()``` below.
-Refer to the render script of the example project to see an example of a projector that maintains aspect ratio.
+The default projection (aptly named ```DEFAULT```) uses the same orthographic projection matrix as in the default render script (ie aspect ratio isn't maintained and content is stretched).
+Additional custom projections can be added, see ```camera.add_projector()``` below.
+[Refer to the render script of the example project](https://github.com/britzl/defold-orthographic/blob/master/example/render/orthographic.render_script#L9-L17) to see an example of a projector that maintains aspect ratio.

 #### enabled (boolean)
 This controls if the camera is enabled by default or not.
 Send ```enable``` and ```disable``` messages to the script or use ```go.set(id, "enable", true|false)``` to toggle this value.